codeforfunprojects/H2SDocumentation/MentorInfo.md

        a.
 Click “Forgot or Change Password”

     b.
 Enter their username, not their email.

+    c.
+They should receive an email with password reset instructions.
+Often this will go to junk/spam folder.
+They usually need to take it out of junk/spam to be able to actually click the link.

+    d.
 Password rules: 12 characters including uppercase, lowercase, numbers, and special characters.
 The only special characters allowed are `~@*_.-+:{}[]` and you cannot put two special characters together at the end.

 3. It’s a great idea for mentors to show students how the intra works.
 Cover: